OctopusDeploy/blog/blog/2021-01/tentacle-on-arm/index.md

 ## Getting started

-All the instructions for getting Tentacle running on Linux are available in our [docs](https://octopus.com/docs/infrastructure/deployment-targets/linux/tentacle) but I will provide a walkthrough of the steps.
-At the end, we will have a Raspberry Pi inside a private network, connected to an Octopus Cloud instance.
+All the instructions for configuring Tentacle on Linux are available in our [docs](https://octopus.com/docs/infrastructure/deployment-targets/linux/tentacle), but I'll provide a walk-through of the steps.
+At the end of the walk-through, we'll have a Raspberry Pi inside a private network, connected to an Octopus Cloud instance.

-For this example, I am running [Fedora 33 Server](https://getfedora.org/en/server/download/) on a [Raspberry Pi 3B+](https://www.raspberrypi.org/products/) and have signed up for a [Octopus Cloud instance](https://octopus.com/start/cloud).
+For this example, I'm running [Fedora 33 Server](https://getfedora.org/en/server/download/) on a [Raspberry Pi 3B+](https://www.raspberrypi.org/products/) and have signed up for an [Octopus Cloud instance](https://octopus.com/start/cloud).

 :::info
 You can also run the Linux Tentacle agent on a Raspberry Pi with Ubuntu 18.04 or later, or Raspbian Buster.
 :::

-Before we install the Tentacle application, you will need the **Octopus Server URL** and an **API Key** for authentication.
-If you are using an on-prem Octopus Server instance, you can use **Username / Password** for authentication.
+Before we install the Tentacle application, you need the **Octopus Server URL** and an **API Key** for authentication.
+If you are using an on-premises Octopus Server instance, you can use **Username / Password** for authentication.

 ### Installation